Nun's Well, Gibraltar: Recent history

 In the early twentieth century, the military barracks next to the Nun's Well site, referred to as Brewery Barracks, was reported to be in an "insanitary" condition.
 Discussions at Parliament further indicated that large amounts of money had already been spent on the barracks, and that they were scheduled to be replaced.

 In May 1987, the Royal Engineers conducted an investigation of the Nun's Well site.
 The following year, the Royal Engineers constructed what is now the main building.
 It has a castle-like appearance; its addition was part of a general restoration of the site.
-The site of the previous brewery and later barracks is now open ground which is utilised by the military for target practice.
+The site of the previous brewery and later barracks is now open ground which is used by the military for target practice.
 While the reservoir had been thought to fill with water that drains along the fractures of the nearby Beefsteak Fault, recent investigation has led researchers to believe that it fills with a combination of rain, street flushing, and sea spray, particularly during levanter winds.

 In 2010, the Government of Gibraltar requested that the Gibraltar Ornithological and Natural History Society (GONHS) make suggestions for the landscaping of Europa Point, as the government was intent on restoring the site.
 A report was completed and contractors transplanted vegetation to the area by Nun's Well to be tended while awaiting replanting.
 However, irrigation was not provided for the landscaping plants, with the result that most of the plants at Nun's Well died.
 Another thousand plants that replaced them were also neglected and largely died.
 Concurrently, an adjacent area which was covered with the strictly protected Gibraltar Sea Lavender (Limonium emarginatum) had rubble dumped upon it.
 The errors were compounded when replacement planting took place in the heat of summer, and dumping of rubble on the lavender continued.
 The society contended that the events which transpired were against both the government's own Environment Charter and Environmental Action and Management Plan.

 In October 2011, the council of the Gibraltar Ornithological and Natural History Society declined an invitation for its General Secretary John Cortes to attend the inauguration of the recently restored Europa Point.
 The reasons cited included the destruction of the habitat, the flouting of laws relating to the removal of Gibraltar's protected species, and the ignoring of solicited advice on landscaping with salt-resistant native plants.
 The decision was criticised by Chief Minister Peter Caruana as a "political stunt."
-Caruana's statements were denounced by the GONHS as a "vitriolic attack" and a spokesman indicated that their society was an "apolitical ... independent NGO" (non-governmental organization).
+Caruana's statements were denounced by the GONHS as a "vitriolic attack" and a spokesman indicated that their society was an "apolitical ... independent NGO" (non-governmental organisation).